greeny3ny/VRMinesweeper/README.md

 07/04/2017 Changes :
 - 50x50 board
 - Fixed so it runs in room of own
-- Added a text title thing
+- Added text
+  - title
+  - number of mines left
+  - number of correctly flagged mines